khairnardevashish/Gesture_Recognition_using_3D_CNN_and_Stacked_CNN_RNN/README.md

 Each gesture corresponds to a specific command:

--Thumbs up:  Increase the volume
+-Thumbs up:  Increase the volume \n
--Thumbs down: Decrease the volume
+-Thumbs down: Decrease the volume \n
--Left swipe: 'Jump' backwards 10 seconds
+-Left swipe: 'Jump' backwards 10 seconds \n
--Right swipe: 'Jump' forward 10 seconds
+-Right swipe: 'Jump' forward 10 seconds \n
 -Stop: Pause the movie

 Each video is a sequence of 30 frames (or images) and we want to train model which can identigy the gesture for new video or action.